Five-pointed star

 A five-pointed star (☆), geometrically an equilateral concave decagon, is a common ideogram in modern culture.

 Comparatively rare in classical heraldry, it was notably introduced for the flag of the United States in the Flag Act of 1777 and since has become widely used in flags.

 It has also become a symbol of fame or "stardom" in Western culture, among other uses.

 History of use

 Early history

 The Egyptian hieroglyph representing "star" had five points (N14 N14), while the "star" sign in Mesopotamian cuneiform had eight.
 Sopdet, the Egyptian personification of the star Sirius, is always shown with the five-pointed star hieroglyph on her head.

+The five-pointed star is the oldest symbol of Italy.
+Venus (once considered a star instead of a planet) represented the West and was, in Classical mythology, the symbol of the Italian peninsula, which was western to Greece.

 The star (or mullet) is comparatively rare in medieval heraldry, but from an early time, the five-pointed star was preferred in English and Scottish heraldry (e.g. in the Dering Roll, c.
 1270), while the preferred number of points in German heraldry was six.